Rohan9616/Clicksafe/README.md

 ```

 2. You will need to create an **App Password** if you are using Gmail for sending emails.
 Instructions can be found [here](https://support.google.com/accounts/answer/185833).
+Note Do Not Add Space Between App Password Code
 ---

 **Usage**